 obtains the whole system in the state

 When Alice erases the information in the auxiliary apparatus, $0$, the changes of the quNit $1$ are recorded as $\left\vert1\right\rangle _{0}$, and the total state becomes

 Obviously, it is divided into two parts of success and failure, which can be collapsed by Alice's measurements in the standard basis.
-When Alice outcomes $\left\vert 0\right\rangle _{0}$ in the probability $N b_0^2$, the teleportation can be accomplished by two local von Neumann measurement on quNits $1$ and $2$.
-One the other hand, Alice can recover the initial state by a joint unitary operation when the task of teleportaion fails in the probability $1-N b_0^2$.
+When {Alice's outcome $\left\vert 0\right\rangle _{0}$ occurs} in the probability $N b_0^2$, the teleportation can be accomplished by two local von Neumann measurement on quNits $1$ and $2$.
+One the other hand, Alice can recover the initial state by a joint unitary operation, $B_{21}=\sum_{ j=0}^{ N-1} U_{1}^{(0,j\oplus1) \dag} \otimes | j \rangle _{2}\langle j |$, on her two systems, when the task of teleportation fails in the probability $1-N b_0^2$. \\